graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 ---
 # Getting started with Spring for GraphQL

-In this tutorial, you will create a GraphQL server in Java using [Spring for GraphQL](https://docs.spring.io/spring-graphql/reference/).
+In this tutorial, you will create a GraphQL server in Java using [Spring for GraphQL](https://docs.spring.io/spring-graphql/reference/) in 3 minutes.
 It requires a little Spring and Java knowledge.
 While we give a brief introduction to GraphQL, the focus of this tutorial is developing a GraphQL server in Java.

 If you're looking to learn more after this tutorial, we (the maintainers) have written a book! [**GraphQL with Java and Spring**](https://leanpub.com/graphql-java) includes everything you need to know to build a production ready GraphQL service with Spring for GraphQL, the official Spring integration built on top of the GraphQL Java engine.
 It's available on [Leanpub](https://leanpub.com/graphql-java) and [Amazon](https://www.amazon.com/GraphQL-Java-Spring-Andreas-Marek-ebook/dp/B0C96ZYWPF/).